Kyle022-kn/LinguaTrack-AI-week8/replit.md

   - Achievement system framework
   - New `/ai-practice` route with full Duolingo-style learning experience
 - **Disabled PWA service worker in development** to prevent caching issues
+- **✨ NEW: AI-Powered Lesson Generation** (October 14, 2025)
+  - Users can now generate custom lessons on any topic using AI
+  - API endpoint: POST /api/ai/lessons/generate (10 req/min rate limit)
+  - Generates comprehensive lessons with vocabulary, grammar, and cultural notes
+  - Integrated into lesson detail pages for all 5 languages
+  - Note: AI-generated lessons are temporary (not persisted to database)

 ## Security & Authentication
 - **Session-based authentication**: Cryptographically secure session tokens (64-char hex)